skynetservices/skynet-archive/README.md

 	Version    string
 	Host       string
 	Region     string
+  Registered bool
 	DoozerConn *DoozerConnection
 }
 </pre>

 The only required field here is a pointer to a doozer connection.
 All other fields are optional, any field not supplied will be considered as any/all.
+Keep in mind if you're going to make requests to an instance you'll want to ensure the Registered attribute is true, you don't want your code responsibile for sending requests to a server that's trying to shut down.

 From here you can use any of the following